 An outgoing request can either be:

-The provisional arrest is accepted, the person will usually be arrested in the requested state before extradition papers are formally submitted.
-When someone is provisionally arrested there is a deadline within which the papers must be submitted.
-This deadline is set out in the treaty that governs extradition arrangements with that state.
+Where a request for provisional arrest is accepted, the person will usually be arrested in the requested state before extradition papers are formally submitted.
+When someone is provisionally arrested, there is a deadline within which the papers must be submitted.
+This deadline is set out in the treaty or other arrangements governing extradition arrangements with that state.
 The UKCA liaises with the relevant prosecuting authority to make sure the papers are delivered in enough time to meet the deadline.

 Bringing a requested person back to the UK

-Extradition of UK nationals
+Extradition of UK Nationals

 The UK will, as a matter of policy, extradite its own nationals, providing no bars to extradition apply.